IfDTUlm/CGM_Performance_Assessment/Dynamic Glucose Region (DGR) Plot/README.md

 Should you decide to use this software in a publication we would appreciate if the above references would be cited.

 ## Update 2026
-The function now inlcudes the updated definitions of the DGR are proposed by the IFCC WG-CGM guideline published in 2025
+The function now inlcudes the updated definitions of the DGRs as proposed by the IFCC WG-CGM guideline published in 2025

 ---